10th Grade College Readiness

 - Continue to work hard in your classes to get the best grades you can.
 As mentioned already, your grades in high school are used to calculate your GPA.
 The higher your GPA, the more colleges you will be a competitive applicant for.

-- Look into becoming an OSSE Scholar.
-The OSSE Scholars Summer Enrichment Program is designed for academically strong, and personally driven 10th or 11th grade students that demonstrate financial need.
+- The OSSE Scholars Summer Enrichment Program is designed for academically strong, and personally driven 10th or 11th grade students that demonstrate financial need.

 - Revisit your four-year plan to make sure you’re on track.
 Consider taking more honors and AP courses.
-Colleges vylue "rigor" on a student's transcript, meaning that you took classes that challenged you.
+Colleges value "rigor" on a student's transcript, meaning that you took classes that challenged you.

 - Make informal visits to colleges to get a feel for what different college campuses and their communities are like.
-See tips for making the most of campus visits here.
+See tips for making the most of campus visits on the College and Career Center homepage.

 - Start thinking about what you are looking for in a college: size, location, urban vs. rural, public vs. private, cost, etc. You can use these parameters to search for colleges in Naviance.